RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 MTH 350 takes on two big questions in mathematics:

 1. **How do arithmetic and algebra actually work?** For example, you probably know that every positive integer can be factored into a product of prime numbers, like $20 = 2 \times 2 \times 5$.
 But do you know *why* this is true, for *all* positive integers?
 2. **Can the rules of arithmetic and algebra be extended to mathematical objects that aren't necessarily numbers?** Take multiplication for example.
 We multiply numbers together, but we multiply things like matrices together too.
 How much of our rules for multiplication of *numbers*, work on *matrices*?
-Is matrix multiplication commutative?
+Does matrix multiplication satisfy the commutative property, or the associative property?
 Can you "divide" matrices?
 Can we "factor" a matrix into a product of "prime" matrices?
 Is there even a sensible definition of these concepts?

+This twofold process of discovering the rules of how something works and then finding out where those rules can be applied, is called **abstraction**.
+Building strong s

 When we discover the underlying rules for how something works and then try to understand where else those rules can be applied, we are engaging in **abstraction**.
 One of the primary goals of MTH 350 is to build strong skills in *mathematical abstraction*, which can help you solve previously-intractable problems